(Updated May 28, 2020 – due to COVID restrictions and measures, check with the entity; do not assume all listings are up to date.)

-Prescott Art Docents have shared their love of art with children and adults since 1971 by offering classroom and community art presentations.
-Docent training is provided, so it’s not necessary to have artistic skills or a background in art history or teaching.
+Prescott Art Docents have shared their love of art with children and adults since 1971 by offering classroom and art presentations.
+Docent training is provided, so it is not necessary to have artistic skills or a background in art history or teaching.
 Continuing education is offered through our Monday morning program series, held during the school year and open to the public.
-For more information call Andrea at 938-636-7207 or contact Joslyn on email at firstname.lastname@example.org.
-Visit the Prescott Art Docents calendar at prescottartdocents.net.
+For more information visit "our history" at Prescottartdocents.net for more information and to contact us.

-Prescott Valley Food Bank, 9360 Manzanita Circle, needs volunteers from noon to 2:45 p.m. on Tuesdays and Fridays.
+Prescott Valley Food Bank, 9360 Manzanita Circle, needs volunteers from noon to 2:45 p.m. on Thursdays.
 For information, call 928-772-4490.

 The Bob Stump VA Medical Center currently seeks volunteers to assist veteran patients in the hospice unit.
 This unique position requires a compassionate individual willing to make a difference during the veteran’s final hours.
 Volunteer’s schedules may vary, but they’ll be happy to know they’re making a difference at a time when it’s needed most.
 For more information or to register, contact Kelly Hanson, Hospice Palliative Care Coordinator, at 928-445-4860, ext.
 7514.

-United Animal Friends (UAF) is looking for volunteers to change the lives of local cats and, dogs.
+United Animal Friends (UAF) is looking for volunteers to change the lives of local cats and dogs.
 UAF needs foster homes, helpers at adoption events and a variety of animal-related volunteer opportunities.
 Interested animal lovers should contact UAF, 928-778-2924 or visit www.unitedanimalfriends.org.

 Yavapai Humane Society Thrift Shop, 1601 Iron Springs Road in Prescott, needs volunteers with experience in electronics.
 General help is also needed in a variety of areas such as cashiers, sorting and cleaning.
 Store hours are 9 a.m. to 5 p.m., Donation drop off hours are 9 a.m. to 3 p.m., Monday through Saturday.
 For information, call the store at 928-445-5668.
+Yavapaihumanesociety.org

 Catholic Charities has openings for VITA volunteers.
 These volunteers assist low- and middle-income people file their state and federal taxes.
 Training is provided.
 For information, call 928-778-2531.